RioReal/AES/README.md

 - Complete comments, standard writing, my code can be used as a tutorial

 ## Potential imporvement
-- The decrpytion and encryption use the same components but arrange them in different order.
+- The decryption and encryption use the same components but arrange them in a different order.
 Actually, we can add some muxes and just use one set to do two operations.

-- The #registers for expanded key can be cut off by a good controller.
+- The #registers for the expanded key can be cut off by a good controller.